perfectline/locale_routing/README.markdown

 ### Installing as Rails gem dependency

-To add **locale_routing** as a gem dependecy, add this to your 'config/environment.rb' Rails::Initializer.run do |config| block:
+To add **locale_routing** as a gem dependecy, add this to your `config/environment.rb` like this:
+  Rails::Initializer.run do |config| block
+  ...
 	  config.gem 'perfectline-locale_routing', :lib => 'locale_routing', :source => 'http://gems.github.com'
+	...
+	end

-To install this gem (and other missing gem dependencies) run 'rake gems:install'.
+To install this gem (and other missing gem dependencies) run `rake gems:install`.

 ### Installing the gem manually

-This requires you to have at least RubyGems version 1.2 (run 'gem -v' to check your current version).
+This requires you to have at least RubyGems version 1.2 (run `gem -v` to check your current version).
-As the 'locale_routing' gem is built by GitHub, you have to add GitHub as a gem source on your environment (if you havent done it already):
+As the gem is built by GitHub, you have to add GitHub as a gem source on your environment (if you havent done it already):
 	sudo gem sources -a http://gems.github.com

 Install the plugin library:
 	sudo gem install perfectline-locale_routing

-To include them gem in your application, add this to the bottom of your 'environment.rb' or in an initializer:
+To include them gem in your application, add this to the bottom of your `environment.rb` or in an initializer:
 	require 'locale_routing'

 ### Install as a plugin via Git

-Alternatively you can use 'script/plugin' to export the code into your applications 'vendor/plugins' directory.
+Alternatively you can use `script/plugin` to export the code into your applications `vendor/plugins` directory.
 	'script/plugin install git://github.com/perfectline/locale_routing.git'

 ## Configuration

-To enable or disable the locale routing set **Perfectline::LocaleRouting::Config.enabled = true/false** # defaults to true To specifiy which part of the URL should be matched for the locale identifier, set **Perfectline::LocaleRouting::Config.match_from = option**
+To enable or disable the locale routing set `Perfectline::LocaleRouting::Config.enabled = true/false # defaults to true`.
+To specifiy which part of the URL should be matched for the locale identifier, set `Perfectline::LocaleRouting::Config.match_from = option`

 ### Available options for match_from are:
 *   **:params**